STATE OF NEW YORK

-OGC Op.
-No. 10-01-06
+OGC Opinion No. 10-01-06

 The Office of General Counsel issued the following opinion on January 19, 2010, representing the position of the New York State Insurance Department.

-Re: Reinsurance intermediaries acting outside of New York
+RE: Reinsurance intermediaries acting outside of New York

 Questions Presented: